ramlec1/ITU368_grwave_python/README.md

-This is a Python shell around the LFMF ground wave propagation model C++ code that can be found in the attachment of ITU-R Recommendation P.368-10 (08/2022).
+This is a Python wrapper around the LFMF ground wave propagation model C++ code that can be found in the attachment of ITU-R Recommendation P.368-10 (08/2022).

 This code requires a prebuilt dynamic-link library LFMF.dll (Windows) or